neighborland/pres/README.md

 #### Creating presenters in views

-You should create presenters in your controllers.
+You should create presenters in your controllers or within other presenters.
 If you would like to create a presenter in your view code, make the `present` method visible to your views:

 ```ruby